adbar/trafilatura/docs/usage-python.rst

 The precision and recall presets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main extraction functions offer two presets to adjust to focus of the extraction process: ``favor_precision`` and ``favor_recall``.
+The main extraction functions offer two presets to adjust the focus of the extraction process:

-These parameters allow you to change the balance between accuracy and comprehensiveness of the output.

 .. code-block:: python

+    # less noise, possibly less text
-    >>> result = extract(downloaded, url, favor_precision=True)
+    >>> result = extract(downloaded, favor_precision=True)

+    # more text, possibly more noise
+    >>> result = extract(downloaded, favor_recall=True)

 Precision
 ~~~~~~~~~

-- If your results contain too much noise, prioritize precision to focus on the most central and relevant elements.
+- Use when your results contain too much boilerplate or irrelevant content.
+- Comments are pruned more aggressively, link-heavy sections are discarded, and fallback stages are skipped.
 - Additionally, you can use the ``prune_xpath`` parameter to target specific HTML elements using a list of XPath expressions.

 Recall
 ~~~~~~

-- If parts of your documents are missing, try this preset to take more elements into account.
+- Use when parts of your documents are missing.
+- Lists inside discarded sections are kept, text tails are preserved, and link density thresholds are relaxed.
-- If content is still missing, refer to the `troubleshooting guide <troubleshooting.html>`_.
+- If content is still missing, try ``html2txt()`` or refer to the `troubleshooting guide <troubleshooting.html>`_.

+For a detailed comparison of what each mode changes, see `how extraction works <extraction-overview.html#extraction-modes>`_.